-Goal 1: Analyze the spatial distribution of puma predation on SAC in the semiarid landscapes of the Argentinean Andes.
+Goal 1: To analyze the spatial distribution of puma predation on SAC in the semiarid landscapes of the Argentinean Andes.

-Activity 1A: Compare topographic and vegetation features associated with camelid carcasses (puma kills - non puma kills) that may define risky habitats for SAC
+Activity 1A: Compare topographic and vegetation features associated with camelid carcasses (puma kills vs. non puma kills) that may define risky habitats for SAC

 1) Carcass collection is currently underway and measurements of variables associated to sites of carcass collection are being taken.
+Fifty nine fresh vicuña carcasses had been collected by December 31st 2009.
+We expect to collect an additional 25 carcasses before the project ends.
 Preliminary analyses of carcasses show that pumas are the main mortality factor for vicuñas.
 Overall, adult vicuñas killed by pumas were in good nutritional condition.
-Preliminary analysis of topographic and vegetation features associated with puma kills is not matching predictions, as most kills were found in flat areas with short vegetation and far from rocky areas.
+Preliminary analysis of topographic and vegetation featuress associated with puma kills is not matching predictions, as most kills were found in flat areas with short vegetation and far from rocky areas.

-Goal 2: Investigate whether a behaviorally mediated trophic cascade triggered by pumas, and mediated by the risk of predation perceived by SAC, creates a mosaic of habitats that differ in the structure of vegetation, and abundance and diversity of plants, small vertebrates and invertebrates
+Goal 2: To investigate whether a behaviorally mediated trophic cascade triggered by pumas, and mediated by the risk of predation perceived by SAC, creates a mosaic of habitats that differ in the structure of vegetation, and abundance and diversity of plants, small vertebrates and invertebrates